changsheng006/data-visualization/README.md

     The plots by R (Package Altair): see "exam project_airbnb20200418.R"

 For the video part, I finished the video of the interpretation for plots programmed by myself and collect all videos of other team mates to make the final video.

-The final video: check the link
+    The final video: check the link: https://www.youtube.com/watch?v=UQbrm8ceoCg&t=1s